mojohealy/mojohealy/content/authors/mojo/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

-# List (academic) interests or hobbies
-interests = [
-  "Careers and employability learning in higher education", "Career development professional practice", "Dialogical Self Theory in education"
-]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course: "PhD candidate, Careers and Employability Learning"
-  institution: "University of Southern Queensland"
+  course = "PhD candidate, Careers and Employability Learning" institution = "University of Southern Queensland"

 [[education.courses]]
-  course: "B.A.
-Hons, History and English Literature"
-  institution: "University of Waikato"
+  course = "B.A.
+Hons, History and English" institution = "University of Waikato" year = 2006
-  year: 2006

 # Social/Academic Networking
 #